vmware/power-validated-solutions-for-cloud-foundation/README.md

 # PowerValidatedSolutions
 ## Overview
-PowerValidatedSolutions is a PowerShell Module that has been written to explicitly support the automation of various tasks associated with the implementation of Validated Solutions for VMware Cloud Foundation.
+PowerValidatedSolutions is a PowerShell Module that has been written to explicitly support the automation of various procedures associated with the implementation of Validated Solutions for VMware Cloud Foundation.

-The intent is to expedite the time to deploy for customers by developing cmdlets that remove the complexities associated with performing installation and configuration steps using Public/Private APIs or command line based tooling.
+The intent is to reduce human error, deliver consistency and robustness as well as expedite the time to deploy for customers by developing cmdlets that remove the complexities associated with performing deployment and configuration steps using Public/Private APIs or command line based tooling.

 Using the cmdlets developed, we are providing our customers an infrastructure-as-code deployment model allowing them to develop their own in-house end-to-end automation.